ianjauslin-rutgers/leanblueprint-extract/README.md

 The opening and closing tags are set to `/-%%` and `%%-/` by default, but can be customized on the command line.

-In addition, the tool supports single-line blueprint code using the `--%%`
-prefix: for example,
+In addition, `extract_blueprint` supports single-line blueprint code using the `--%%` prefix: for example,
 ```
 theorem two_x_positive (x:ℝ) (hpos: 0<x) : 0<2*x := by
 --%%\begin{proof} Multiplying both sides by $2$, which is $>0$, we find that $2x>0$. \end{proof}